cgungaloo/crud_api_CF/README.md

 This function will be used by our API gateway to create articles.
 Its a function that will be called once the PUT request is made.
 I personally appreciated the modular approach that AWS lambdas lends itself to.
 You'll later see how it gets integrated to the API gateway.

 As you can see in the repo I repeat this process for other CRUD operations but use different boto3 functions.
 In *lambdas/get_all_articles.py* for example, I use the scan function to read data.
-Each function essentially follows the principle of Intialising AWS resources with boto3, attempting to interact with the dynamoDB table, raising exceptions in the event of a failure, return a http response object as JSON.
+Each function essentially follows the principle of Initialising AWS resources with boto3, attempting to interact with the dynamoDB table, raising exceptions in the event of a failure, return a http response object as JSON.
 Check out each of the functions in the lambdas directory.

 ## Unit Testing

 To Ensure the quality of each lambda function I introduced unit testing for both positive and negative cases.
-The following is an example of a postive test case for get_all_articles in lambdas/tests/test_crud_articles.py
+The following is an example of a positive test case for get_all_articles in lambdas/tests/test_crud_articles.py

 ```python
 class Test(TestCase):